Jkbotham/burger/README.md

 Application to track different types of burgers the user wants to eat.

-This will track the entered burgers in a database so it can be recalled anywhere.
+This will track the entered burgers in a database so it can be recalled.

 [Repo](https://github.com/Jkbotham/burger)